← back

 When you use AI to write, plan, or create, you usually start with a goal.
 Call it point B. You want a draft, a summary, a list of ideas.
 But the way AI works—suggestions, autocomplete, full-blown generation—doesn't just speed you to B. It pulls you.
 The options it offers, the tone it adopts, the paths it makes easy, can quietly shift where you're going.
 By the time you're done, you might be at point Z: a different conclusion, a different emphasis, a different idea than the one you started with.

 That's not always bad.
 Sometimes the drift is discovery.
 Sometimes it's bias, or blandness, or the model's preference instead of yours.
-The point is: using AI is not just "faster way to get to B." It's a process that can change the destination.
+The point is that using AI is not only a faster path to B. It is a process that can change where you land.

-If you're building with AI, it's worth being explicit about drift.
-Do you want the tool to stay as close as possible to the user's stated intent?
-Or are you okay with—or even designing for—exploration and surprise?
-If you're using AI, it's worth asking: am I still heading where I wanted to go, or did I get nudged to point Z?
-And is that okay?
+If you're building with AI, name the drift.
+Should the tool hug the user's stated intent, or are you designing for exploration and surprise?
+If you're the one using it: are you still headed where you meant to go, or did you get nudged to Z—and is that what you want?

 Intent and outcome have always been different; we just had more direct control over the steps in between.
 With AI in the loop, those steps are shared with something that has its own priors.
 The best we can do is notice the drift—and decide when we want to correct for it and when we're happy to land at Z.